UBCHREST/ablate/docs/content/radiationFormulation/index.md

 With this solid angle formulation, many rays can be generated for each cell and their intensities individually calculated.

-The radiation implementation in ABLATE must handle participating media, an absorbing media that attenuates passing radiation.
+The radiation implementation in ABLATE must handle participating media, an absorbing media that attenuates the radiation passing through it.
 Radiation solvers are typically formulated to calculate the radiation into a point based on the amount of radiation incoming from a solid sphere of directions.

 The discrete transfer method involves decomposing the solid sphere into many discrete rays.
 These rays describe the